 Concept houses — envisioned proposals that are not yet constructed in the real world — can act as vehicles to explore such hypotheses, often revealing highly innovative architectural solutions in the process.
 They are often outlandish or otherworldly, specifically designed to go viral and provoke debate among a wide audience online.
 With the proliferation of social media, it’s now possible for architecture to “break the internet” and get a huge number of design enthusiasts excited about what could be.

 To celebrate this fact, Architizer’s A+Awards — the world’s largest awards program for architecture and products — has a whole series of submission categories specifically for works of unbuilt residential architecture.
-As you consider which compelling project you will enter for the upcoming competition, explore the following concept houses for inspiration…
+As you consider which compelling project you will enter for this year’s competition (the final entry deadline is today!), explore the following concept houses for inspiration…

 Cliff House by Modscape

 Cliff House is not one for those scared of heights, or afraid of water, for that matter.
 Prefabrication specialists conceived this precarious five-story abode for a client that was looking into development possibilities for parcels of coastal land in Australia.
 The audacious design is fitting of its extreme context, but has been questioned by commenters on forums around the web who doubt its structural integrity.
 Modscape responds: “As the design itself would make conventional construction prohibitive, the concept utilises Modscape’s modular design and prefabrication technologies to deliver a series of stacked modules that are anchored into the cliff face using engineered steel pins.”
 This house did not just break the internet — it also made the evening news!

 The Shell and the Rock by Zaha Hadid Architects